Santroller/Santroller/wiring_guides/guitar.md

   - The Pi Pico is recommended, but click below to see information about other microcontrollers.
     {% include sections/microcontrollers.md %}

-- A Tilt Switch
-  - The tool supports using basic digital tilt switches (somtimes called a mercury or ball tilt switch)
-    - I recommend using two tilt sensors in series, as this can help with accidental activations
-  - The tool also supports using analog tilt switches

 - Some Wire
 - Soldering Iron
 - Multimeter (it will be used mainly in continuity mode, where it beeps when the two contacts are shorted together)